Maintenance of healthy work environments: new ways

 5. Decorate with living plants

-Having plants around the office not only improves the appearance of the workspace but also assists with employee health and productivity.
+Having plants around the office not only improves the appearance of the workspace, but also assists with employee health and productivity.
 Check out our top seven benefits of having plants in the office.

 6. Put on some music